siddharth2016/Opencv-Python-Computer-Vision/README.md

 It shows how to achieve slide show functionality using opencv, one can also try to save each image (result in slide show) in a video format to view blending of images.
 It makes use of _addWeighted()_ method to view transitions.

+### Multiple Color Detection Simultaneously

+When executed, this file can detect blue, green and red color simultaneously in a video (webcam extracted).
+If facing problems, try to change values in (blower-bupper, glower-gupper, rlower-rupper) as per your needs.

 ###### Special thanks to [Adrian Rosebrock](https://www.pyimagesearch.com/about/) for an amazing tutorial and giving inspiration to work on computer vision.